takelley1/linux-notes/networking.md

 > NOTE: `iptables` has been deprecated in favor of `nftables` <sup>[4]</sup>

-`iptables -L` = show firewall ruleset.
+`iptables -L` = Show firewall ruleset.

-add new rule to allow port 80 traffic both to and from host
+Add new rule to allow port 80 traffic both to and from host:
 ```bash
 iptables -A INPUT -i eth0 –p tcp --dport 80 –m state --state NEW,ESTABLISHED –j ACCEPT
 iptables –A OUTPUT -o eth0 –p tcp --dport 80 –m state --state NEW,ESTABLISHED –j ACCEPT